-The noise performance of a $\Delta\Sigma$ ADC generally improves when lowering the output data rate because more samples of the internal modulator can be averaged to yield one conversion result.
+The noise performance of a $\Delta\Sigma$ ADC generally improves when lowering the output data rate because more samples of the internal modulator are averaged to yield one conversion result.
 In applications where power consumption is critical, the improved noise performance at low data rates may not be required.
-For these applications, the ADS1118 supports duty cycling that can yield significant power savings by periodically requesting high data rate readings at an effectively lower data rate.
-For example, an ADS1118 in power-down state with a data rate set to 860 SPS can be operated by a microcontroller that instructs a single-shot conversion every 125 ms (8 SPS).
-Because a conversion at 860 SPS only requires approximately 1.2 ms, the ADS1118 enters power-down state for the remaining 123.8 ms. In this configuration, the ADS1118 consumes approximately 1/100th the power that is otherwise consumed in continuous conversion mode.
+For these applications, the ADS1018 supports duty cycling that can yield significant power savings by periodically requesting high data-rate readings at an effectively lower data rate.

+For example, an ADS1018 in power-down state with a data rate set to 3300 SPS can be operated by a microcontroller that instructs a single-shot conversion every 7.8 ms (128 SPS).
+A conversion at 3300 SPS only requires approximately 0.3 ms; therefore, the ADS1018 enters power-down state for the remaining 7.5 ms. In this configuration, the ADS1018 consumes approximately 1/25 the power that is otherwise consumed in continuous-conversion mode.
 The duty cycling rate is completely arbitrary and is defined by the master controller.
-The ADS1118 offers lower data rates that do not implement duty cycling and also offers improved noise performance if required.
+The ADS1018 offers lower data rates that do not implement duty cycling and also offers improved noise performance, if required.

-10.5 Programming
+9.5 Programming

-10.5.1 Serial Interface
+9.5.1 Serial Interface

-The SPI-compatible serial interface consists of either four signals (\overline{CS} , SCLK, DIN, and DOUT/ \overline{DRDY}), or three signals (in which case \overline{CS} may be tied low).
-The interface is used to read conversion data, read and write registers, and control device operation.
+The SPI-compatible serial interface consists of either four signals (\overline{CS} , SCLK, DIN, and DOUT/ \overline{DRDY}), or three signals (SCLK, DIN, and DOUT/ \overline{DRDY} , with \overline{CS} tied low).
+The interface is used to read conversion data, read from and write to registers, and control device operation.

-10.5.2 Chip Select (CS)
+9.5.2 Chip Select (CS)

-The chip select pin (CS) selects the ADS1118 for SPI communication.
+The chip select pin (CS) selects the ADS1018 for SPI communication.
 This feature is useful when multiple devices share the same serial bus.
 Keep CS low for the duration of the serial communication.
 When CS is taken high, the serial interface is reset, SCLK is ignored, and DOUT/DRDY enters a high-impedance state.
 In this state, DOUT/DRDY cannot provide data-ready indication.
 In situations where multiple devices are present and DOUT/DRDY must be monitored, lower CS periodically.
 At this point, the DOUT/DRDY pin either immediately goes high to indicate that no new data are available, or immediately goes low to indicate that new data are present in the Conversion register and are available for transfer.
 New data can be transferred at any time without concern of data corruption.
 When a transmission starts, the current result is locked into the output shift register and does not change until the communication completes.
 This system avoids any possibility of data corruption.

-10.5.3 Serial Clock (SCLK)
+9.5.3 Serial Clock (SCLK)

-The serial clock (SCLK) features a Schmitt-triggered input and is used to clock data on the DIN and DOUT/DRDY pins into and out of the ADS1118.
-Even though the input has hysteresis, TI recommends keeping SCLK as clean as possible to prevent glitches from accidentally shifting the data.
-If SCLK is held low for 28 ms, the serial interface resets and the next SCLK pulse starts a new communication cycle.
-This time-out feature can be used to recover communication when a serial interface transmission is interrupted.
+The serial clock pin (SCLK) features a Schmitt-triggered input and is used to clock data on the DIN and DOUT/DRDY pins into and out of the ADS1018.
+Even though the input has hysteresis, keep SCLK as clean as possible to prevent glitches from accidentally shifting the data.
+To reset the serial interface, hold SCLK low for 28 ms, and the next SCLK pulse starts a new communication cycle.
+Use this time-out feature to recover communication when a serial interface transmission is interrupted.
 When the serial interface is idle, hold SCLK low.

-10.5.4 Data Input (DIN)
+9.5.4 Data Input (DIN)

-The data input pin (DIN) is used along with SCLK to send data to the ADS1118.
-The device latches data on DIN on the SCLK falling edge.
-The ADS1118 never drives the DIN pin.
+The data input pin (DIN) is used along with SCLK to send data to the ADS1018.
+The device latches data on DIN at the SCLK falling edge.
+The ADS1018 never drives the DIN pin.

-10.5.5 Data Output and Data Ready (DOUT/DRDY)
+9.5.5 Data Output and Data Ready (DOUT/DRDY)